boomsaas/style-guide/README.md

 ### Use accurate, real names

 Less code doesn't mean giving things the smallest names possible.
-Giving things single character names increases complexity - **use real variable names, you're not a minifier**.
+Giving things single character names increases complexity - **use real variable names, we're not minifiers**.
 Making other people have to read additional context for every line up to find out where something was defined because `upd = dSrc / data.length` doesn't make sense.

 As a loose guideline, `is` or `has` is a often great name for Booleans (`isDeleted`, `hasCat` etc), plurals for arrays (`vehicles`), verbs for functions (`getConfig`, `deploy`).